AlexanderZ11234/TBMethod/TBMethod/README.md

 - EigenSpect
 	- Etymology: short for "Eigen Spectrum"
-	- Major capability: evaluation of the characteristic information for the given Hamiltonian matrices, e.g., bandstructures, energy spectrum, topological invariants (Chern number, WCC, Bott index, etc.), and so on
+	- Major capability: evaluation of the characteristic information for the given Hamiltonian matrices, e.g., bandstructures, energy spectra, topological invariants (Chern number, WCC, Bott index, etc.), and so on

 - LGFF
 	- Etymology: short for "Lattice Green's Function Formalism"